Tranquil-Rage/Tranquil-Rage.github.io/UDP/SNMP.md

 nav_order: 3-2
 ---
 # SNMP | 161
+- It is common to see SNMP misconfigured, lots of enumeration can be done through this
 - Versions 1 & 2 are unencrypted - sniff this with wireshark
 - Version 3 is encrypted
 - Often default community strings are used (and known)
+- Dump user accounts for further password spraying

 ## Identify with Nmap
 ```